11. The Gap

 Are you sure?
 Oh, they’ve tried, all right.
 But whenever they rain down their rockets on Israel, they rarely hit anything.
 And every time they’ve actually invaded, they’ve lost far more than they gained.
 Yahweh has seen to that.
 So why aren’t Israel’s borders any bigger than they are?
 After all, at one time they controlled all of the Sinai Peninsula and half of Lebanon.
 Why did they give these strategic buffers back so they could be used as launching pads for invasion?
 Out of the goodness of their hearts?
 No. It was because of political pressure from the one nation on earth in a position to bring it to bear: the United States of America.
 Sure, we’re her staunchest ally, but at the same time, we’ve all too often asked—no, demanded—that she not vigorously defend herself against Islamic aggression, threatening to take away with our left hand what we’ve given with our right, to cut them off without support, leaving them without a friend in the world, if they didn’t give their war gains back to their attackers.
 And why would we apply this pressure?
 For the prospect of cheap Arab oil and hollow promises of peace from people who are commanded by their religion to kill every Jew who falls under their control.
 Did we forget that Yahweh promised to “bless those who bless you [the Jews], and…curse him who curses you?”
 Did we ever really believe it?
 Or are our elected leaders merely paying lip service to God?

 A few years ago, George W. Bush, the most vocally “Christian” President to come along in many years, applied immense pressure on Israel to give up the West Bank to the Muslims, a move that without divine intervention would have eventually spelled certain death for the Nation of Israel.
 Israel did not comply (thank God), but Bush did succeed in persuading them to abandon the Gaza Strip to the Palestinians.
 And if you don’t see the connection, remember this: Gush Katif was surrendered to the Muslims just hours before New Orleans was sacrificed to Hurricane Katrina.
 It didn’t have to happen.
-It is we who are plundering and robbing the Jews, and we will reap the whirlwind.
-The travesty continues apace under our current president, Barack Hussein Obama, who treats Israel and its leaders with thinly veiled contempt, instead of recognizing and supporting their status as the only real democracy in the entire Middle East.
+It is we who are plundering and robbing the Jews, and we will reap (or have reaped) the whirlwind.
+The travesty continues apace under our current president (as I write these words), Barack Hussein Obama, who treats Israel and its leaders with thinly veiled contempt, instead of recognizing and supporting their status as the only real democracy in the entire Middle East.
 At the same time, he bows (sometimes literally) to Muslim leaders who no longer bother hiding their loathing for Israel—and us.
 Sackcloth and ashes are in order here; it’s time to repent.
 But then again, I’m preaching to the choir, am I not?